theswordsmahin/audible-downloader/README.md

 From the web UI you can:
 - View all your audiobooks with search and filtering
-- See download status (Downloaded/Pending)
+- See download status (Downloaded/Pending/Skipped)
 - **Monitor real-time download progress** with live status banner
 - See which book is currently being downloaded
 - Track progress with visual progress bar (e.g., "3 of 10 completed")
 - Edit audiobook metadata
-- Trigger downloads for selected books
+- Download all pending books with one click
+- Mark individual skipped books as pending to download them
 - Refresh your library from Audible
 - Reset download status to re-download books